martinabeleda/Machine-Learning-Coursera/README.md

 # Data Science Coursera
-Stuff for data science specialisation
+Stuff for data science specialisation.

+Source code contains my assignments/exercises.

+See the [wiki] for lecture notes.